JGefroh/Roadmap/README.md

-Pragmatic Thinking and Learning: Refactor Your Wetware | Hunt, Andy | 3 The 7 Habits of Highly Effective People | Covey, Stephen | 4 The Clean Coder: A Code of Conduct for Professional Programmers | Martin, Robert C. | 3 The Developer's Code | Ka Wai Cheung | 5
+Pragmatic Thinking and Learning: Refactor Your Wetware | Hunt, Andy | 3 The 7 Habits of Highly Effective People | Covey, Stephen | 4 The Clean Coder: A Code of Conduct for Professional Programmers | Martin, Robert C. | 3 The Compassionate Samurai | Klemmer, Brian | 2
+The Developer's Code | Ka Wai Cheung | 5
 The Passionate Programmer: Creating a Remarkable Career in Software Development | Fowler, Chad | 3 The Pragmatic Programmer: From Journeyman to Master | Hunt, Andrew | 5